jfuerlinger/squawk-box/README.md

 The purpose is to implement a squawk box on base of Azure communication services on a raspberry pi 4 with an 7'' touchscreen display.

 ## Development server

+Increase limit of filesystem watchers when using WSL2 Ubuntu on the docker host:
+`echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf`

 Run `$ docker compose up -d` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.